-Data Security Breach
+Personal Data Breach

-Data security breaches can be defined in a number of different laws not just data privacy laws and the requirements can relate to a number of categories of data, including personal data.
-Within UK privacy laws, a "personal data breach" is a breach of security leading to the accidental or unlawful destruction, loss, alteration, unauthorized disclosure of, or access to, personal data transmitted, stored or otherwise processed.
+Personal Data breaches can be defined in a number of different laws not just data privacy laws and the requirements can relate to a number of categories of data, including personal data.
+Within European privacy laws, a "personal data breach" is a breach of security leading to the accidental or unlawful destruction, loss, alteration, unauthorized disclosure of, or access to, personal data transmitted, stored or otherwise processed.